anikethbabu/DjangoLearning/README.md

 To automatically connect a profile when a user is created you have to use signals.
 To use signals create a signals file in the users directory.
 Connect a recevier decorator to create profile whenver a user instance is created.

+## Updating Profile
+Create a UserUpdate from which inherits from forms.Modelform then add the email field.
+And in meta class make sure the model is User.
+For profileupdateform do the same thing in the meta the model is Profile and add a image field.
+In the views import both forms and put them in the profile method them in a context dictionary and pass it to the profile template.
+In profile make sure the form has an enctype="multipart/form-data" other wise the picture data doesn't save properly.
+If you want to resize an image in the models.py you can overide the save method and use pillow to resize the image to a good size.